 "Dust mites are one of the most common indoor allergens and a year-round annoyance," according to the American College of Allergy, Asthma and Immunology.
 "Those allergic to dust mites suffer most in their own homes.
 Often, you'll notice your symptoms immediately after vacuuming, sweeping or dusting, when you've stirred up dust.
 Molds, pollen, pet hair, fur or feathers can also contribute to a dust allergy."

 The Rx: "You can lessen or avoid your symptoms by removing items that cause dust allergies.
 Choose wood floors instead of carpet, clean your house with a vacuum that has a HEPA filter, use mite-proof cases on your mattresses and pillows and wash your linens regularly in hot water."

 You may think that the job of a refrigerator is to keep bacteria away.
 However, the cold environment of a fridge generally just slows down the process of bacteria growth.
 The more times you open and close the door of your refrigerator, the more it's exposed to warmer and more humid air.
 This makes it more likely to grow mold and bacteria faster.
 If your refrigerator is home to these contaminants, they could easily spread to the food inside, making you or your family members sick.

-Recommendation: Use a vinegar solution to wipe down all surfaces inside your fridge, at least once per month or whenever you notice dirt or grime inside.
-Don’t forget to clean the racks, shelves and drawers thoroughly with this solution.
+The Rx: Use a vinegar solution to wipe down all surfaces inside your fridge, at least once per month or whenever you notice dirt or grime inside.
+Don't forget to clean the racks, shelves and drawers thoroughly with this solution.
 Make sure the refrigerator door handles are also clean and free from food particles.
 Try not to keep your refrigerator door open for too long when taking items out.